 Enjoy David Bowie and Mick Ronson’s cover of Bob Dylan’s iconic song ‘Like A Rolling Stone’

-While the Bob Dylan song ‘Like A Rolling Stone’ will forever be intrinsically linked to the 1965 album Highway 61 Revisited it’s a single that many artists have tried to cover.
+While the Bob Dylan song ‘Like A Rolling Stone’ will forever be intrinsically linked to the 1965 album Highway 61 Revisited, it’s a single that many artists have tried to cover in their own unique style.
 From The Rolling Stones to Green Day, most rock and roll acts worth their mettle has a pop at capturing the soul of the song.
 One particular cover caught our attention, the collaboration between Mick Ronson and David Bowie on their 1988 cover.

 Mick Ronson was a Spider from Mars when David Bowie launched his enigmatic flame-haired alien from outer space, Ziggy Stardust, acting as his lead guitarist and a driving force of his seminal album.
 It’s fair to say that Ronson and Bowie were thick as thieves both creatively and as friends.
 But sadly, the relationship, along the line, deteriorated.

 Bowie did invite Ronson to be the lead guitarist on the Diamond Dogs Tour but Ronson denied the request citing other work commitments.
 They played together again in 1983 and Bowie considered linking up with Ronson in his more fallow creative periods in the late eighties.

 While Bowie continued to be the frontman extraordinaire, Ronson soon found a more suited role to his more hidden personality, working as a guitarist with everyone from Bob Dylan to John Mellencamp to Morrissey.
 He also became an incredibly well-regarded producer, even taking on Morrissey’s Your Arsenal in 1992.